 Before flipping the switch, you will want to have mapped out with the implementation team what your first 90- and 180-day journey will be like.
 Envision the specific goals and metrics that you want to have achieved at each milestone so that a year later, you will demonstrate measurable results with improved customer experience metrics as well as bottom-line improvements in efficiency and savings”.

 Plan for post-implementation

-The next step is theoretically choosing a CCaaS provider, designing your solution and implementing.
+The next step is theoretically choosing a contact centre company, designing your solution and implementing.
 However, it is crucial that before you give whichever provider the greenlight, you agree certain milestones for review.

 What happens when your business changes?
 Maybe a new technology advancement changes the way customers interact.
 You need to plan for the future before you start your “now”.

 If nobody is using the channels you have made available, you should agree to turn this off after 3, 6 or 12 months.
 Just because you’ve introduced a CCaaS solution with all the bells and whistles doesn’t mean your customers are going to ring them.
 Capturing good requirements should minimise this risk.
 But you can’t capture every requirement.
 And those blue sky requirements that seemed a great idea may not represent where your customers are technologically.